tiagolr/mididash/README.md

 ### Scripts and templates

-Using Lua 5.4 it's possible to program nodes for any kind midi processing.
+Using Lua 5.4 it's possible to program nodes for any kind MIDI processing.
 A few examples have been included to demonstrate how to modify and forward bytes.
 To test a script press `Ctrl+Enter` or `Cmd+Enter` from the code editor.
 Once a script is loaded into a node, it will run every time a signal is received on its input port.

 Scripts can be saved as global templates to be reused in projects, to do so click the settings icon near the code editor and then `Save as template`.